 If we terminate Mr. Rashid's employment without "Cause," or he resigns for "Good Reason," we are required to pay him: (i) accrued and unused vacation; (ii) base salary through Mr. Rashid's date of termination (to the extent not previously paid); (iii) continued payments of base salary for twelve months after the date of termination, subject to the restrictions set forth below, in accordance with our normal payroll practice and which shall begin on the first payroll period immediately following the date on which the general release and waiver described below becomes irrevocable; (iv) any earned but unpaid bonus for any prior performance cycle; and (v) a pro-rata portion of his bonus, if any, for the performance cycle in which the date of termination occurs (based on achievement of the applicable performance criteria).
-The amount of payment set forth in (iii) above during the six-month period following Mr. Rashid's date of termination shall not exceed the severance pay exception limitation amount set forth in 409A and any amount that is payable during such six-month period that is in excess of the separation pay exception limitation shall be paid in a single lump sum on the six-month anniversary of the date of termination.
-If the Company determines in good faith that the separation pay exception in 409A does not apply, then this amount shall be paid (a) in an initial lump sum equal to six months base salary, net of applicable taxes and withholdings, on the six-month anniversary of Mr. Rashid's date of termination and (b) thereafter in installments in accordance with ordinary payroll practices.
-The amounts set forth in (iv) and (v) above shall be paid as soon as reasonably practicable after the close of the accounting books and records for the Company for the relevant performance period at the same time bonuses are paid to other active employees, but in no event will payment be made for any performance period ending on December 31st before January 1st or after March 15th of the year following the year in which the performance period ends.
+The amount of payment set forth in (iii) above during the six-month period following Mr. Rashid's date of termination shall not exceed the severance pay exception limitation amount set forth in 409A and any amount that is payable during such six-month period that is in excess of the separation pay exception limitation shall be paid in a single lump sum on the date that is six months after the date of termination.
+If the Company determines in good faith that the separation pay exception in 409A does not apply, then this amount shall be paid: (a) in an initial lump sum equal to six months' base salary, net of applicable taxes and withholdings, on the date that is six months after Mr. Rashid's date of termination; and (b) thereafter in installments in accordance with ordinary payroll practices.
+The amounts set forth in (iv) and (v) above shall be paid as soon as reasonably practicable after the close of the accounting books and records for the Company for the relevant performance period at the same time bonuses are paid to other active employees, but in no event will payment be made for any performance period ending on December 31 before January 1, or after March 15, of the following year.
 If payment by such date is administratively impracticable, payment may be made at a later date as permitted under Treasury Regulation Section 1.409A-1(b)(4)(ii).
 We must also pay Mr. Rashid's health plan continuation premiums for up to one year following termination, and he would be entitled to up to six months of outplacement assistance at a cost of up to \$5,000.
-To receive these payments, Mr. Rashid must execute a general release and waiver, waiving all claims he may have against us, and comply with the non-solicitation, confidentiality, non-compete, non-disclosure and non-disparagement covenants in his employment agreement.
+To receive these payments, Mr. Rashid must execute a general release and waiver, waiving all claims he may have against us, and comply with the non-solicitation, confidentiality, non-compete, non-disclosure, and non-disparagement covenants in his employment agreement.
 The non-solicitation and non-compete covenants are effective for a period of one year following Mr. Rashid's termination.
 The confidentiality, non-disclosure, and non-disparagement covenants do not provide for a specific termination date.